odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

 A simple example can be found
 `here <https://github.com/odoo/odoo/blob/6da14a3aadeb3efc40f145f6c11fc33314b2f15e/addons/crm/views/crm_lost_reason_views.xml#L46-L54>`__.

-.. exercise:: Add a custom list view
+.. exercise:: Add a custom list view.

     Define a list view for the ``estate.property`` model in the appropriate XML file.
-Check the **Goal** of the section for the fields to display.
+Check the **Goal** of this section for the fields to display.

     Tips:

     - do not add the ``editable="bottom"`` attribute that you can find in the example above.
 We'll come back to it later.
     - some field labels may need to be adapted to match the reference.

 As always, you need to restart the server (do not forget the ``-u`` option) and refresh the browser